Spirent-Terraform-Modules/terraform-vsphere-stcv/examples/run-stcv/README.md

 ## Description
 This Terraform module deploys Spirent TestCenter Virtual Machines from a template created from the ova file.
-The example requires the user to provide an already existing datacenter , datastore, network , OVF template details .
+The example requires the user to provide an already existing datacenter, datastore, network, OVF template details.
 It deploys Spirent TestCenter Virtual traffic generator instances with public and test networks.
 Instances can be controlled by the Spirent TestCenter application.